 4. A Fashion Show

-Fashion as Art, a runway show featuring Columbus designers and models, returns to the Genoa Park Stage on Friday, June 6 at 7:45 p.m.
-Four local designers will showcase eight looks each, accompanied by music from DJ Moxy Martinez.
+Fashion as Art, a runway show featuring Columbus designers and models, returns to the Genoa Park Stage on Friday, June 12 at 8 p.m.
+Four local designers will showcase multiple looks, accompanied by music from DJ Moxy Martinez.

 An artist showing his work to a family at Columbus Arts festival.